Department of Occupational Science and Occupational Therapy

 Enrollment limited to students in the Occupational Science Therapy department.

-MOT 5560 - Occupational Therapy and Community Practice
+MOT 5560 - Occupational Therapy Practice in the Community

 Restrictions: